 If you would like to volunteer for Sighthound Sanctuary & Animal Services, see below for basics then please contact us to discuss volunteer opportunities.
-The sanctuary is located in Gearhart, on the north Oregon coast.
 We welcome applications for virtual volunteers year-round.
-We may on occasion add a new sanctuary volunteer to our trusted crew if/when there seems a great fit; at this time we are not able to add hands-on sanctuary volunteers as we do not currently have the amount of time and resources required to ensure thorough training of new hands-on sanctuary volunteers.
-Currently, we are seeking nationwide virtual volunteers for The BiBi Project, which is seed-funded in part by a grant from Maddie's Fund, #ThanksToMaddie, and by some of our most stalwart supporters.
+Currently, we are seeking nationwide virtual volunteers for special projects and ongoing projects.
+At this time we are not able to add hands-on sanctuary volunteers as we do not currently have the amount of time and resources required to ensure thorough training of new physical volunteers.

-Heartfelt thanks to SPCA International for grants in 2017, and for their ongoing partnership and moral support.
-Thanks also to Maddie's Fund for the grant that seeded the Capacity for Care/Behavioral R+ project, which formed the basis for one of our most integral policies and program strategies.
-Gratitude to Christine Dorchak for her support and friendship, and to Mark Rovner of Sea Change Strategies for always being willing to assist and guide.
-Many thanks to our private donors, including Andra Walters, Shelly Cochran, Barbara Denslow, Lisa M., J. Olson, Juliet Smith, Jackson Novak, Jami Mallory-Kisling, Susan Albertson, Ursula S. Henry, Maurice R. Mizrahi, Wendy Renee Holthaus, Helene Friedman, Robin Waldman, Marcy Blaustein, Donna Sander, Jeri Bray, Brenda Smith Cashmer Bollhorst, Maria Ampolo, Alison Fox, Andie Jolley Knight, Anja Schellberg, Leslie Olyott, and Anonymous donors (multiple), who help ensure our rescue dogs and protection programs continue to flourish.
+Gratitude for 2018 goes to Christine Dorchak for her support and friendship, to our private donors, including Andra Walters, Shelly Cochran, Barbara Denslow, Lisa M., J. Olson, Juliet Smith, Jackson Novak, Jami Mallory-Kisling, Susan Albertson, Ursula S. Henry, Maurice R. Mizrahi, Wendy Renee Holthaus, Helene Friedman, Robin Waldman, Marcy Blaustein, Donna Sander, Jeri Bray, Brenda Smith Cashmer Bollhorst, Maria Ampolo, Alison Fox, Andie Jolley Knight, Anja Schellberg, Leslie Olyott, and Anonymous donors (multiple), who helped ensure that rescued dogs and programs to help protect them continue to flourish.
 (Only those private donors who have given permission to share their names are shown here.
 If you are a donor and would like yours included, please let us know.)

 Responsibilities of Volunteers:

-Professionalism: Always present and express yourself in a civil, ethical manner when appearing, acting, or conversing on behalf of our programs.
+Professionalism: Always present and express yourself in a civil, ethical manner when appearing, acting, or conversing on behalf of or about our programs.

 Active Status: To retain volunteer status, a volunteer should not cease participation in her/his volunteer capacity for 90 consecutive days without discussion with the Director/Program Manager.
-To do so will cause a deactivation or termination of volunteer status.
+To do so will cause either a deactivation of volunteer status that triggers a re-establishment process, or a termination of volunteer status.

-Conflicts: Volunteers must advise us in writing of any/all possible conflicts of interest when applying to volunteer and continue to advise, throughout the term of volunteering, of possible conflicts immediately as they arise.
-Volunteers should avoid notable conflicts.
+Conflicts: Volunteers must advise us in writing of any/all possible conflicts of interest when applying to volunteer and shall continue to advise us, throughout the term of volunteering, of possible conflicts immediately as they arise.
+Volunteers shall avoid conflicts of interest.